-To be honest, no. I have never taken any writing classes, and as much I hate to admit this, I never really liked English class in high school.
-(Sorry Mr. Donnelly and Mr. Leugers.)
-But, I have always had a creative imagination, and I could easily think up a story, from beginning to end, in no time at all.
-I finally decided to put some of those thoughts on paper back in 2004 when I was pregnant with my youngest daughter.
+To be honest, no. I have never taken any writing classes, and as much I hate to admit this, I never really liked English class in school (sorry Mr. Donnelly and Mr. Leugers), and I almost failed it my eighth grade year because I was spending way too much time daydreaming and not enough time studying.
+(The irony!)
+But, I have always had a creative imagination, and I can easily think up a story, from beginning to end, in no time at all.
+I decided to write down some of my ideas in 2004 and these thoughts turned into And I Believe.

 No, the story is completely made up, although many people have asked if the story is about me and my personal life.
 For the record, IT IS NOT in any way, shape, or form. :)

 There are a few scenes, so to say, I put in there that are real though.
 When I was a senior in high school, I would go to the art room during one of my study halls.
 My art teacher was Mrs. Blinn (I had her as Mrs. Lynn in the book), and she was an amzing art teacher.
 There were 7th graders in there, and a group of boys (Chad Groff, Ryan Garrison, and I think also Cory Griesdorn) would chat it up with me.
 They were very funny.
 This is how I came up with the idea for Kate and Matt to meet.
 I made Matt a freshman so there was less of an age gap between them.